isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 appropriate subnet is selected for a given client type.

-If a subnet is associated with one or more classes, only the clients belonging to at least one of these classes may this subnet.
+If a subnet is associated with one or more classes, only the clients belonging to at least one of these classes may use this subnet.
 If there are no classes specified for a subnet, any client connected to a given shared network can use this subnet.
 A common mistake is to assume that a subnet that includes a client class is preferred over subnets without client classes.